 Since the beginning of the pandemic, Charter’s 96,000 employees have been hard at work to meet growing connectivity demands and expand service to help people and institutions directly respond to COVID-19 across our 41-state footprint.
-As of July 31, 2020, we had already:
+By December 31, 2020, we had already:

 Taken steps to support small businesses, including offering one month of free service, providing helpful online tools, suspending collections, and not charging late fees or terminating service for small business customers.

 Connecting Critical Institutions and Bringing Rural Healthcare Online

 • Wired an emergency COVID-19 hospital with a 1 Gbps connection over the span of just a few days in NYC this spring.

 • Quickly installed new connectivity at a warehouse supplying critical supplies to New York hospitals.